Producers: Sanzhar Sultan and Akan Satayev

 Director/Screenwriter: Stephen Cognetti

-A group of young people rent an abandoned hotel in a small town to produce a hunted house.
+A group of young people rent an abandoned hotel in a small town to produce a haunted house.
 On opening night mayhem occurs and people die.
 Footage from their preparations shows that odd things had been happening for a while.

 This is a solid found-foot film but it also shows the limitation of the form with an uninspired ending.
 But despite thinking the opening was lame, I was quickly turned around and engaged throughout.

 Starring Ryan Jennifer, Danny Bellini, Gore Abrams, Jared Hacker, Adam Schneider, and Lauren A Kennedy (The Ten Commandments: The Musical).

 Hell House LLC is under copyright.
 It is available on DVD as a director’s cut with a bunch of extras.